 Jo Ellen: One measure of success was just getting our outlets to all work together--to share stories in advance, to publish on time, to promote each other's work.
 And we were definitely successful at doing so.

 A second measure of success was drawing people's attention to the implementation of Plan B One-Step, which was, on the whole, a pretty obscure policy change unless you happened to need emergency contraception right before or after the policy went into effect.
-We actually are also running a complex metrics project and were able to use that to measure the impact of the WhereisYourPlanB effort--and we found we created a 5% increase in the twitterverse during the week we launched the site.
+Luckily, we are running a complex metrics experiment right now and were able to use that to measure the impact of the WhereisYourPlanB effort--and we found we created a 5% increase in conversations about reproductive health in the twitterverse during the week we launched the site.
 That may have been a coincidence, but it is an interesting statistic.

 A third measure of success that we didn't expect to have was providing new tools and techniques to the policy and advocacy community.
 The reproductive health community was surprised by how effective our website and crowdsourcing tool was, and I think learned a lot about the power of online storytelling to move people to action.
-We were very happy to see the Office of Population Research pick up the site.
+We were very happy to see the Association of Emergency Contraception pick up the site.

 WhereisYourPlanB was meant to be a proof of concept--and it worked.
 We'd really like to extend the project by tackling a series of 2-3 other topics in reproductive health and justice in 2014.
 We'd like to experiment with the number of outlets we can bring into a collaboration, and we'd like to see whether we can work with policy and advocacy groups in advance to shape a website that they can later use.
 We really want to do another crowdsourcing project, to see if we can bring up the numbers and get a viral effect.